-Low Carbon was founded on the purpose of making a significant and lasting impact on Climate Change.
+Low Carbon was founded with the purpose of making a significant and lasting impact on climate change.
 As part of our vision, and in alignment with the Paris Climate Agreement, we believe it is critical to build scale and momentum in renewable energy generation to help reduce greenhouse gas emissions.

 To maintain focus in our efforts, we have set ourselves the business goal of achieving net zero emissions by 2050.